xelis-project/xelis-vm/README.md

 Unlike other VMs, XVM is designed to be fully customizable (including the default std!), allowing you to define your own types, functions, structures, enums.
 It is also designed to directly include primitive types.

+XVM is designed to be fully deterministic, stable and correctly sandboxed to ensure performance and security without limiting its usage.
+It is also compatible with `async` operations for better integration within your systems.

+All the verifications are mainly made at the level of the Parser and compiler to check the conformity of the code to ensure correct code compilation into op codes program.
+Nonetheless, there is still a Validator available next to the VM to ensures types and programs are still well-formed against a required Environment before any execution.

+Thanks to this fully customizable Environment, you can define your own types, functions, structures, enums, and even override the default std functions if required.

+For more flexibility, an Opaque type is also available to handle your whole logic in Rust directly increasing performances and allowing to expose a clean API.

+File extension is `.slx` for the source code.

 ## Tasks

 Here is the list of tasks left ordered by their priority to have a good MVP (Minimum Viable Product):